asyncapi/spec/ROADMAP.md

 # AsyncAPI Roadmap

 ## Project Mission and Summary
 AsyncAPI is a specification for defining message-driven APIs.
-We're on a mission to standardize message-based communication and increase interoperability of the different types of systems out there.
+We're on a mission to standardize message-based communication and increase interoperability of the different types of systems available.

 > [Read our scope document](./SCOPE.md) to learn what AsyncAPI is and what is not.